S-Spiegl/CV/README.md

 #### Software Specific

 - During my time at Makers I have honed my abilities as a software developer, producing work in a short space of time using an agile methodology, sprints, pair-programming, mobbing, stand-ups, retros and careful diagramming.
-- A strong proponent of Test Driven Development, - expand - OOP, MVC, separation of frontend and backend...
+- A strong proponent of Test Driven Development, Object Oriented Programming, and the separation of front and backend.
+For my final project, I produced a scalable app with a microservices architecture.
+- [EXPAND]

 ####  Excellent communication, presentation and personal skills
 - My time running London Clay Gardens has cemented my ability to communicate with clients and suppliers, and to delegate jobs from the top down.